- British Columbia: Natalia Jatskevich, Victoria Grando

 - Manitoba: Val Noseworthy, Irka Balan

-- Ontario: Lydia Falcomer, Sophia Isajiw, Tamara Kowalczyk, Olga Nowosad
+- Ontario: Sophia Isajiw, Tamara Kowalczyk, Olia Nowosad, Lesa Semcesen

-- Quebec: Zorianna Hrycenko-Luhovy, Marika Putko, Bohdanna Klecor-Hawryluk
+- Quebec: Zorianna Hrycenko-Luhova, Marika Putko, Bohdanna Klecor-Hawryluk

 The National Holodomor Education Committee (NHEC) together with the Holodomor Education Team (UCC-Toronto) have worked hard for a decade to ensure that the Holodomor is included in the Ontario curriculum and have contributed to its inclusion in other provinces in Canada.
 These individuals and their organizations have worked together as a team to advocate with Ministries of Education and individual MPs, review committees on curriculum, curriculum consultants, individual school boards and administrators, to ensure that the Holodomor is included as a topic to be taught in Canadian schools, and have prepared the teaching materials with which it can be taught.